 A content calendar is simple to set up and its benefits are enormous.
 It’ll help you collaborate, give visibility into team-wide strategy and planning, and provide a clear overview of schedules and activations across your entire marketing stack.
-Additional benefits include:
+Other benefits include:

-- Improved coordination and collaboration between teammates
+- Improved coordination and collaboration among teammates